 If your drain is still frozen you can call a plumber.
 According to homeadvisor.com, expect to pay $42-$200 per hour, depending on where you live.

 The plumber might go into your crawl space, and will look for places where your pipes might be exposed to wind.
-In a worse case scenario, the plumber may need to get into the plumbing wall by breaking into your drywall, floor or ceiling.
+In a worst-case scenario, the plumber may need to get into the plumbing wall by breaking into your drywall, floor or ceiling.

 Prevent Your Tub Drain From Freezing Again